FRAMECAD LAUNCHES NEXA, THE FIRST END-TO-END COLD-FORMED STEEL FRAMING PRODUCTION MANAGEMENT PLATFORM

 Nexa opens up access from all design software to FRAMECAD roll-forming equipment and delivers customers complete end-to-end visibility and control of their operations

-LAS VEGAS, Oct.
-21, 2024 /PRNewswire/ -- FRAMECAD, the world leader in steel frame building innovation, today announced the launch of FRAMECAD Nexa, the first end-to-end production management platform designed specifically for cold-formed steel framing.
+AUCKLAND, New Zealand, Oct.
+22, 2024 /PRNewswire/ -- FRAMECAD, the world leader in steel frame building innovation, today announced the launch of FRAMECAD Nexa, the first end-to-end production management platform designed specifically for cold-formed steel framing.
 Nexa empowers cold-formed steel panelizers and modular builders with complete visibility and control of their operations from the factory to the jobsite.
 Nexa also includes a free, entry-level version that allows manufacturers to seamlessly bring production-ready files into the FRAMECAD manufacturing process from any design software.

 With Nexa's centralized platform, both manufacturers and contractors benefit from visibility to production scheduling and monitoring, traceability of materials and better coordination from the factory to the jobsite.
 Nexa delivers a smooth, continuous, real-time flow of project data within a single platform to streamline project delivery from the factory to the field and enable billing on completion milestones for improved cash flow.